13 Easter Eggs You May Not Have Noticed In The Original ‘Ghostbusters’ From 1984

 6. Nod to Carrie — The iconic horror film from 1976 does get a slight reference on the door of Dr. Peter Venkman where graffiti reads “Venkman Burn In Hell” in red lettering.
 It was originally set to be something more graphic, but it was kept more family-friendly and decided to honor Carrie, which has similar wording on a real estate sign.

 7. Security guards were not happy — There is a music montage in the film where the original trio is running around New York looking for ghosts.
-The cast and crew didn’t exactly get permits for all of those scenes and you can actually see a security guard chasing them in one scene, and that was not scripted.
+The cast and crew didn’t exactly get permits for all of those scenes and you can actually see a security guard chasing them in one scene, and that was not scripted.8.
+Ad-libs — Almost every single scene in the movie was not filmed as scripted due to the cast.
+Virtually every scene had at least one or two ad-libs, while Bill Murray spoke almost entirely off the script.

 9. Ron Jeremy — Yes, he is in the film and he is fully clothed.
 Look for the well-known adult film star in the crowd toward the end of the film.
 He is among the many New Yorkers cheering the Ghostbusters on and celebrating their arrival.